c2997108/lastwasm/doc/lastdb.rst

 lastdb can become catastrophically slow for highly redundant sequences, e.g. two almost-identical genomes.
-It usually processes several GB per hour, but if it becomes much slower, try option "-i 10", which is likely to solve the problem.
+It usually processes several GB per hour (per thread), but if it becomes much slower, try option "-i 10", which is likely to solve the problem.

 .. _E-values: doc/last-evalues.rst
 .. _lastal: doc/lastal.rst